 Critics accused proponents of distorting a serious educational issue with emotional appeals.

 “The public is being sold a bill of goods here,” said Marta Jimenez, general counsel of the Mexican American Legal Defense and Education Fund.
-She said the idea of withholding academic instruction from children until they learn English is “arrogant in the least,
+She said the idea of withholding academic instruction from children until they learn English is “arrogant in the least, and seriously detrimental.”

 She said it would violate a 1981 state high court ruling that requires districts to ensure that “students do not suffer educational or academic deficits because of their English language limitations.”